delight-im/Android-DDP/Firebase.md

 # Firebase

-This library aims to clone the [Firebase](https://www.firebase.com/) API for Android and intends to become a complete drop-in replacement.
+This project aims to clone the [Firebase](https://www.firebase.com/) API for Android and intends to become a complete drop-in replacement.

 The Firebase replacement library is implemented in the [`firebase`](Android/src/im/delight/android/ddp/firebase) package and based on the [`ddp`](Android/src/im/delight/android/ddp) package.